ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M6-oracles/L1/index.md

 # Oracles in DeFi

-[Oracles](https://ethereum.org/en/developers/docs/oracles/) are an essential part of DeFi, since finance cannot exist in a vacuum without information.
+[Oracles](https://ethereum.org/en/developers/docs/oracles/) are an essential part of DeFi since finance cannot exist in a vacuum without information.
 Oracles are bridges between a blockchain and the real world.
 They are used as queriable on-chain APIs to get information into smart contracts.
 The data could be anything from price information, weather reports, random numbers or more.
 Oracles can also be bi-directional and can "send" data out to the real world.
 They are [further described here](https://www.gemini.com/cryptopedia/crypto-oracle-blockchain-overview#section-inbound-versus-outbound-oracles){target=\_blank}.

 Many top DeFi applications by [total value locked](https://coinmarketcap.com/alexandria/glossary/total-value-locked-tvl#:~:text=To%20put%20it%20simply%2C%20total,specific%20application%20by%20DeFi%20completely.){target=\_blank} use oracles in some manner.
 Some of the most popular use cases are collecting pricing data, event-driven decentralized execution, and random number generation.